Sir Moses Philip Manfield1

 Alexander Steven Bilsland, 1st and last Baron Bilsland was born on 13 September 1892.1 He was the son of Sir William Bilsland, 1st Bt. and Agnes Anne Steven.1,2 He married Amy Janet Colville, daughter of David Colville and Catherine Harvey Greenlees, on 16 February 1922.1 He died on 10 December 1970 at age 78, without issue.1

-Alexander Steven Bilsland, 1st and last Baron Bilsland was educated at St. John's College, Cambridge University, Cambridge, Cambridgeshire, England.1 He gained the rank of Captain in the service of the 8th Battalion, Scottish Rifles.2 He was decorated with the award of Military Cross (M.C.).1 He succeeded to the title of 2nd Baronet Bilsland, of Park Circus, Glasgow [U.K., 1907] on 27 August 1921.2 He was admitted to Royal Company of Archers.2 He was chairman of Scottish National Trust Ltd.2 He was created 1st Baron Bilsland, of Kinrara, co.
-Inverness [U.K.] on 31 January 1950.1 He was invested as a Knight, Order of the Thistle (K.T.) in 1955.2
+He was educated at St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was awarded the Military Cross (M.C.)1 He gained the rank of Captain in the 8th Battalion, Scottish Rifles.2 He succeeded as the 2nd Baronet Bilsland, of Park Circus, Glasgow [U.K., 1907] on 27 August 1921.2 He held the office of Justice of the Peace (J.P.) in 1927.3 He was chairman of Scottish National Trust Ltd.2 He was admitted to the Royal Company of Archers.2 He held the office of Deputy Lieutenant (D.L.) in 1942.3 He was created 1st Baron Bilsland, of Kinrara, co.
+Inverness [U.K.] on 31 January 1950.1 He was appointed Knight, Order of the Thistle (K.T.) in 1955.2

 On his death, his barony and baronetcy became extinct.1